Aspose/Aspose-API-Reference-Examples/english/pdf/net/programming-with-document/addlayers/_index.md

 ## Conclusion

 In this article, we have provided a step-by-step guide to adding layers to PDF files using Aspose.PDF for .NET.
-By following the instructions and utilizing the provided code examples, you can easily incorporate layers into your PDF documents.
+By following the instructions and utilizing the provided code tutorials, you can easily incorporate layers into your PDF documents.
 Layers allow you to organize and control the visibility of content, providing a more interactive and customizable experience for your users.